Richok22/tg-app-clicker/README.md

    **Start terminal `cmd`**

-   And in both directorys server and client start command
+   Open terminals for both the server and client directories and run:
    ```cmd
       npm run dev
    ```